Monday, May 27, 2024

 could ruin love”

-they are forced to make a choice-does one read this to mean ‘what fluted thing could ruin adore’ or ‘what fluted thing could degrade love’?
+they are forced to make a choice-does one read this to mean ‘what fluted wound could ruin adore’ or ‘what fluted wound could degrade love’?
 Both meanings are grammatically superposed in the text and it is only the mind of the reader that collapses the waveform of meaning in one direction or the other.
 Thus the poem is at least two different poems intertwined with each other.
-And in case anyone is wondering, yes this poem is in conversation with the famous Rumi quote involving ruin.
+And in case anyone is wondering, yes this poem is in conversation with the famous Rumi quotes involving both wounds & ruin.
 Enjoy!

 THE RUMI IN YOU